finbourne/lusid-sdk-csharp/sdk/docs/CustomDataModelsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CustomDataModelsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CustomDataModelsApi>();
-            var scope = "scope_example";  // string | The scope of the specified Data Model. var code = "code_example";  // string | The code of the specified Data Model. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Data Model.
+            var entityType = "entityType_example";  // string | The entity type of the Data Model. var scope = "scope_example";  // string | The scope of the specified Data Model. var code = "code_example";  // string | The code of the specified Data Model. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Data Model.
 Defaults to return              the latest version of the Data Model if not specified. (optional)